samarthasm/DeployingWebServerinAzure/README.md

    If you are looking to use an existing reource group (already created for our PackerImage), so we can't deploy the resource group with the same name.

-   Instead, after "terraform init" command, you need to:
+   Instead, after *terraform init* command, you need to:

    i.
 Either import the existing resource group (as it will know which resource group to deploy) and follow it up with *terraform plan* and *terraform apply* commands.
 The command for importing will be like below: